aseldawy/CS167/Labs/Lab2/CS167-Lab2.md

 2. Test your program on a small file, e.g., a `README` file to make sure that it works correctly.
 3. Now, test it on the sample file that you downloaded, `AREAWATER.csv`.
 (Q1) Verify the file size and record the running time.
 4. Make a copy of the file using your file system command and record the time, e.g., using `time` command on Linux, or using `Measure-Command { ... }` command on Windows PowerShell.
-(Q2) Record the running time.
-You can just use a stopwatch if you would like.
+(Q2) Record the running time of the copy command.
-5. (Q3) How does the two numbers compare?
+5. (Q3) How do the two numbers compare?
+(The running times of copying the file through your program and the operating system.)
 Explain *in your own words* why you see these results.

 ### IV.
 Configure and Run HDFS (20 minutes)
 To run HDFS, you need at least one name node and one data node.